tasxatzial/click-and-hold-button/README.md

 ## Implementation

 Two implementations are provided.
+In both, the following are added on the button:

+* A `data-click-and-hold` attribute.
-In both, a `data-active-hold` class is added to the button when the hold phase is initiated.
-The class is removed when the hold phase is completed (lasting for at least the specified period) or cancelled (lasting less than the specified period).
+* A `data-active-hold` attribute when the hold phase is initiated.
+The attribute is removed when the hold phase is completed (lasting for at least the specified period) or cancelled (lasting less than the specified period).
+* A `--hold-duration` custom CSS property (measured in ms).

 ### [animationFrame.js](src/js/animationFrame.js)

 In this implementation, the animation is created by repeated calls of `window.requestAnimationFrame`.
-The user needs to define two functions:
+The user needs to define:

-* One that will repeatedly run during the hold phase.
+* An optional function that will repeatedly run during the hold phase.
 It takes as a parameter a number that indicates the percentage of the elapsed time until the hold phase is completed.
 The function will run ~X times per second, where X matches the screen refresh rate.
 So for a period of 0.2 seconds and a refresh rate of 60 Hz, the function will run 0.2 * 60 = ~12 times, and its arguments will be ~12 numbers evenly distributed between 0 and ~100.

-* One that will run when the hold phase ends.
+* A function that will run when the hold phase ends.
 It takes as a parameter a boolean that indicates whether the hold phase is completed.

+* The hold duration in ms.

 ### [transition.js](src/js/transition.js)

 In this implementation, the animation is triggered using the `data-active-hold` class in CSS.
-The user needs to define only the function that will run when the hold phase is ends.
+The user needs to define:

+* A function that will run when the hold phase ends.
 It takes as a parameter a boolean that indicates whether the hold phase is completed.

+* The hold duration in ms.

 ## Dependencies